obvonage/deved-platform/content/blog/en/vonage-video-express-with-ruby-on-rails.md

 ### Javascript Libraries

-We'll be using two Javascript libraries in the front end: Video Express and Vivid.
+We'll be using two Javascript libraries in the front-end: Video Express and Vivid.
 Before we use them, let's get to know a little bit more about them.

 #### Video Express